Food Safety Program

-The Food Advisory Committee (FAC) meets once a quarter to review what is happening at the Snohomish Health District and in the Food Program.
+The Food Advisory Committee (FAC) meets once a quarter to review what is happening at the Snohomish County Health Department and in the Food Program.
 This is a chance for the food service industry to have input.
 We value your opinions and insights.
 Many of our decisions are guided by this committee.
-If you think you would like to join the committee, please email Leah Tax at email@example.com to indicate your interest and your background.
-We want to have a wide representation of industry participating on this committee, so there is no guarantee that everyone will be selected.
+If you think you would like to join the committee, please email us at firstname.lastname@example.org to indicate your interest and your background.
+We want to have a wide representation of industry participating on this committee.

 FAC Meeting Minutes